crispcat/swmon/README.md

 ## Thanks

-Big thanks to the developers of [GoSNMP](https://github.com/gosnmp/gosnmp) library.
+Big thanks to the developers of [GoSNMP](https://github.com/gosnmp/gosnmp) library for such a relief.